ttirtia/cod-wz-tournament-api/README.md

 The PostgreSQL variables let you run the API server against your own database.
 The defaults target the Docker instance defined in `docker-compose.yml`.

-This application only logs to the console by default.
-To enable logging to a file, use the `LOG_FILE` environment variable.
+This application only logs in a human-readable format to the console by default.
+To enable logging to a file in JSON, use the `LOG_FILE` environment variable.

 The scripts in the `utils/` directory will load these values from the `.env` file.